 1981-S Susan B Anthony Dollar Value

-Business strikes from this facility attract added interest since San Francisco typically focused on proof production during this period.
-The narrow census at MS67 and above keeps registry competition active.
+Business strikes from San Francisco attract added collector interest because the facility typically devoted itself to proof production during this era.
+The narrow census at MS67 and above keeps registry set competition active and prices elevated.

 1981-S Susan B Anthony Dollar Price/Grade Chart